anirudhm2007/SMTP-server/README.md

 ## Project Description
 A lightweight SMTP server designed to receive, process, and log incoming email streams.
 Deployed on AWS EC2 and routed via Cloudflare.

+## Objectives
+The objective of this project was to understand and implement the mechanism behind electronic mail transmission.
+By implementing a custom SMTP server, we learned about DNS servers, Node.js, SMTP ports and using AWS EC2 instances & Cloudflare DNS routing.

 ## Screenshots
 <img width="611" height="293" alt="ReadmeAttachment1" src="https://github.com/user-attachments/assets/90cc0974-231d-44fa-9854-1f0a0c863061" />
 <img width="1402" height="346" alt="Screenshot 2026-03-06 at 7 17 13 PM" src="https://github.com/user-attachments/assets/ffef3c51-006f-4409-a057-077b0ab7c8bc" />